The Dynamics of Rank-Maximal and Popular Matchings: Introduction

-In \cite{DBLP:conf/latin/McCutchen08} McCutchen introduced the notion of unpopularity factor and showed that it is NP-hard to compute a least unpopular matching in one-sided instances.
-Bhattacharya et. al. \cite{BhattacharyaHHK15} gave an algorithm to maintain matchings with unpopularity factor $(\Delta + k)$ by making an amortized number of $O(\Delta+\Delta^2/k)$ changes per round, for any $k > 0$ where $\Delta$ denotes the maximum degree of any agent in any round.
+{\bf Related Work} Matchings under preferences in the dynamic setting have been studied under different notions of optimality.
+In \cite{DBLP:conf/latin/McCutchen08} McCutchen introduced the notion of an unpopularity factor and showed that it is NP-hard to compute a least unpopular matching in one-sided instances.
+Bhattacharya et. al. \cite{BhattacharyaHHK15} gave an algorithm to maintain matchings with an unpopularity factor of $(\Delta + k)$ by making an amortized number of $\mathcal{O}(\Delta+\Delta^2/k)$ changes per round, for any $k > 0$ where $\Delta$ denotes the maximum degree of any applicant in any round.
 Note that this is the number of changes made to the matching and not the update time, which is much higher and requires a series of computations of a maximum weight matching.

-In \cite{DBLP:journals/siamdm/AbrahamK10} Abraham and Kavitha describe the notion of a so called \emph{voting path}.
+In \cite{DBLP:journals/siamdm/AbrahamK10} Abraham and Kavitha describe the notion of a so-called \emph{voting path}.
 A voting path is a sequence of matchings which starts from an arbitrary matching, and ends at a popular matching and each matching in the sequence is more popular than the previous one.
-The authors showed that in a one-sided setting with ties there always exists a voting path of length at most two.
-They also show how to compute such paths in linear time, given a popular matching in the graph, what allows them to maintain a popular matching under a sequence of deletions and additions of vertices to the graph, however, in $(O(\sqrt{n}m)$ time per each update.
+The authors showed that in the one-sided setting with ties there always exists a voting path of length at most two.
+They also show how to compute such paths in linear time, given a popular matching in the graph, which allows them to maintain a popular matching under a sequence of deletions and additions of vertices to the graph, however, in $(\mathcal{O}(\sqrt{n}m)$ time per each update.

-Another example is the notion of Pareto optimality.
-In \cite{AbrahamCMM05} authors gave an $O(\sqrt{n}m)$ for computing Pareto optimal matchings.
+Pareto optimality is another well-known criterion.
+In \cite{AbrahamCMM05} authors gave an $\mathcal{O}(\sqrt{n}m)$ time algorithm for computing Pareto optimal matchings.
 In \cite{FleischerW} Fleischer and Wang studied Pareto optimal matchings in the dynamic setting.
 The authors gave a linear time algorithm to maintain a maximum size Pareto matching under a sequence of deletions and additions of vertices.

+{\bf Organization} Section \ref{not} recalls the definitions and the rank-maximal matching algorithm.
+Section \ref{simple} contains a description of the simplified variant of the problem, in which we only want to check if the update is necessary, i.e., if the rank-maximal matching of $G$ is also a rank-maximal matching of the new graph $H$.
+In Section \ref{aug} we describe the ideas behind the alternating subgraph $T$ that contains all paths, whose application to the current matching yields an updated rank-maximal matching.
+In Section \ref{alg} we present the algorithm for updating the rank-maximal matching and give the proof of its correctness.
+Section $\ref{example}$ contains two examples illustrating the algorithm presented in Section \ref{alg}.
+In Section \ref{updates} we present an algorithm that efficiently updates reduced graphs after applying Algorithm \ref{main}.
+Finally in Section \ref{popular} we present an algorithm for the dynamic popular matching problem.